 hentland

 The light, sandy soils of Archenfield, in which Hentland is located, has been farmed for millenia, and the area was extensively settled by the time the Romans arrived.
 There are no 'Roman' roads here, in the classic sense of straight roads built by the army.
 But of course there were roads before the Romans arrived, and these continued to be used through the Romano-British period and beyond, probably mainly for packhorses rather than long distance wheeled traffic.
 These are often preserved as footpaths and greenways, and five of these meet at Hentland.
 Now there is only one road to Hentland, running in from the north, and the River Wye.

 In the 17th century, the landscape of the area was considered strange and wild.
-In October 1646 the Governor of Hereford had ridden out to St Owen's Cross, in the “remote and little traversed district of Archenfield, a wild region resembling La Vendée, full of small enclosures parted out by the ancient custom of gavelkind, and divided by wide, tall, untrimmed fences, a region of copses and thickets and winding streams and deep and exceedingly narrow trackways, overgrown with briers above, and here and there worn beneath into rude steps and staircases of rock, where old houses with older names afforded ready hiding-places for the fugitive and the outlaw; - a retired and picturesque land; but dangerous in unquiet times.”
+In October 1646 the new Parliamentarian Governor of Hereford, Colonel John Birch, had ridden out to St Owen's Cross, in the “remote and little traversed district of Archenfield, a wild region resembling La Vendée, full of small enclosures parted out by the ancient custom of gavelkind, and divided by wide, tall, untrimmed fences, a region of copses and thickets and winding streams and deep and exceedingly narrow trackways, overgrown with briers above, and here and there worn beneath into rude steps and staircases of rock, where old houses with older names afforded ready hiding-places for the fugitive and the outlaw; - a retired and picturesque land; but dangerous in unquiet times.”

+hentland